Roger B. Taney: Early political career

 After gaining admission to the state bar, Taney established a successful legal practice in Frederick, Maryland.
 At his father's urging, he ran for the Maryland House of Delegates as a member of the Federalist Party.
 With the help of his father, Taney won election to the House of Delegates, but he lost his campaign for a second term.
 Taney remained a prominent member of the Federalist Party for several years until he broke with the party due to his support of the War of 1812.
 In 1816, He won election to a five-year term in the Maryland State Senate.
 In 1823, Taney moved his legal practice to Baltimore, where he gained widespread notoriety as an effective litigator.
 In 1826, Taney and Daniel Webster represented merchant Solomon Etting in a case that appeared before the Supreme Court of the United States.
 In 1827, Taney was appointed as the Attorney General of Maryland.
 Taney supported Andrew Jackson in the 1824 presidential election and the 1828 presidential election.
 He joined Jackson's Democratic Party and served as a leader of Jackson's 1828 campaign in Maryland.

 Taney considered slavery to be an evil practice.
 He freed the slaves that he inherited from his father early in his life, and as long as they lived, he provided monthly pensions to the older ones who were unable to work.
-He believed, however, that slavery was a problem to be resolved gradually and chiefly by the states in which it existed, and, as a nationalist, blamed of abolitionists for "ripping the country apart".
-In 1819, nevertheless, Taney defended an abolitionist Methodist minister Jacob Gruber who had been arrested for his criticism of slavery.
+He believed, however, that slavery was a problem to be resolved gradually and chiefly by the states in which it existed, and, as a nationalist, blamed abolitionists for "ripping the country apart".
+In 1819, nevertheless, Taney defended an abolitionist Methodist minister, Jacob Gruber, who had been arrested for his criticism of slavery.
 Gruber was charged with attempting to stir up "acts of mutiny and rebellion".
 Taney claimed that the prosecution lacked a case against Gruber and argued that, lacking evidence of criminal intent, Gruber's freedom of conscience and freedom of speech needed to be protected.
 Taney delivered "an impassioned defense of Gruber" and, in his opening argument, Taney condemned slavery as "a blot on our national character".
 After listening to the defense, the jury acquitted Gruber.